Bennybenassius/RV32I-Team15/Personal_Statements/Yueming_Wang/Yueming_Wang.md

 #### What I did well:

 **Documentation**
 During the project, I made documentation of what problem I met and what solution I try.
-It is realy helpful for me to write the personal statement.
+It is really helpful for me to write the personal statement.
 And also track the change I made can avoide lead myself in to a loop.

 **Build tools**
-The `control table` and the `test_toolkit` are realy useful eventually.
+The `control table` and the `test_toolkit` are really useful eventually.
 Build tools that meet your own need turns out save much more time than the time you spend to build it.
 I will keep this habit for all the time.

 #### What I can improve:
-**more visualising**
+**more visualizing**
-If we add more visualization to dircription of the project. we can help the reader to understand our design more quickly.
+If we add more visualization to description of the project. we can help the reader to understand our design more quickly.
 And with visualization, we can also speed up our debug process.

 ### Future work
 During the debug processes.
 We would like to see if there are any routing issues.
 Having a visualized schematic will faclitate us very much.
-This imspired me to have a visualization for a set of system verilog files.
+This inspired me to have a visualization for a set of system verilog files.

 But base on my research, some of the tools are not opensource.
 And some of the opensource project with visualizing freature did not do a great job, like **yosys**.
 I also looked into **ISSIE**, done by our department.
 Which allow us to specificied modules by using verilog and wire the module manually.
-But this appilication not provide us feature convert a set of system verilog files and convert it into a schematic.
+But this application not provide us feature convert a set of system verilog files and convert it into a schematic.

 Therefore, convert a set of system verilog files into schematics(visualization) and make it illustrate the data flow, will be my future work.
 And want to apply for **UROP** in 2024, and aim to do this during summer 2024.

-Beyon that, I also want the visualization tool can allow user do formatting by themselves.
+Beyond that, I also want the visualization tool can allow user do formatting by themselves.
 I will plan todo it as well.